Gratitude is best defined through our intentional acts of kindness toward others.

 We are predisposed to draw closer to family and friends during celebratory times like Thanksgiving and Christmas.

-During these gatherings we are reminded of both the love we feel for our relatives and the craziness that creeps into the family dynamic.
+During these gatherings, we are reminded of both the love we feel for our relatives and the craziness that creeps into the family dynamic.

-Failure to understand the life altering effects that gratitude can have on your life and the person that you are showing gratitude to is a missed opportunity in experiencing happiness.
+Failure to understand the life-altering effects that gratitude can have on your life and the person you are showing gratitude to is a missed opportunity to experience happiness.

 Do Unto Others by Donating

-“Do unto others as you would have them do unto you” while this is a scriptural reference, the phrase has significant meaning in the secular world.
+While this is a scriptural reference, the phrase has noteworthy meaning in the secular world.

 However, waking up each day knowing that you lack nothing should compel you to take intentional steps to show acts of kindness.

-Donating to individuals who are experiencing hardship or a non-profit organization whose mission is to serve the less fortunate is a wonderful way to “do unto others” and show that you are grateful for your life and concerned about other people.
+Donating to individuals experiencing hardship or a non-profit organization whose mission is to serve the less fortunate is a wonderful way to “do unto others” and show that you are grateful for your life and concerned about other people.

-If items have been in your attic for a while and are still in good shape you probably won’t miss whatever you find.
+If items have been in your attic for a while and are still in good shape, you probably won’t miss whatever you find.

 What a great way to put smiles on the faces of those in need and do unto others as you may need them to do unto you.

-Give of your Time and Talents
+Give your Time and Talents

-Don’t underestimate the need for help in various areas of the facility, office work, warehouse work, food distribution, accounting, to name a few.
+Don’t underestimate the need for help in various areas of the facility, including office work, warehouse work, food distribution, and accounting, to name a few.

 Many people will benefit because you are grateful for what you have and you don’t mind sharing your time with others.

-Encourage others with compliments, cards and simple words.
+Encourage others with compliments, cards, and simple words.

-Be an encourager; offer daily compliments, share funny stories anything to help the person focus on something other than their personal issues.
+Be an encourager; offer daily compliments, share funny stories, anything to help the person focus on something other than their personal issues.

 There are people who have been a blessing in your life; encourage them to send a note of thanks with words of appreciation to someone they know who needs to feel love.

 Just be you

-Use your natural gifts.
-If you like to cook make a meal for someone who may be ill and can’t cook on their own deliver or serve the food.
+If you like to cook, make a meal for someone who may be ill and can’t cook on their own.

-If you draw and does it well, draw a picture and give it to someone who needs to be uplifted.
+If you draw and do it well, draw a picture and give it to someone who needs to be uplifted.